l3aconator/accessibility-scouts-camp/pages/05.about/accessibility/default.md

 As designers and developers it's up to us to help those who can't natively use something.
 We have tools at our disposal to provide relief to obstacles on the web.
 An accessible web for everyone.

-Aria attributes, semantic html, type and color choices, animation, proper design thinking, and overall care is the same idea of a building having a ramp, rails for stairs, wheelchair accessible bathrooms, elevators, lower desks, different seating for those who need it, and the list goes on.
+ARIA attributes, semantic HTML, type and color choices, animation, proper design thinking, and overall care is the same idea of a building having a ramp, rails for stairs, wheelchair accessible bathrooms, elevators, lower desks, different seating for those who need it, and the list goes on.
 Just because the Internet is digital, doesn't mean any less care should be taken.
 </div>
 </section>